Native-language mapping makes location technology company the first choice for navigation.

 - There were multiple combinations of source and target languages, some of which are relatively uncommon.

-- A native knowledge of naming conventions, directions, and how navigation systems work was required to ensure accuracy in each location.
+- To ensure accuracy in each location, we needed a native knowledge of naming conventions, directions, and how navigation systems work.

-- The details provided would need to be updated on maps in real time, meaning translation speed was as crucial as accuracy.
+- The details must be updated on maps in real time.
+Translation speed was as crucial as accuracy.

 Our first task was to carry out a quantitative and qualitative assessment of the task at hand.
-A database containing all relevant terms (in a mix of languages) was supplied by the client.
+After that, the client supplied a database containing all relevant terms in a variety of languages.

-The approximate number of places of interest (PoI) and road-names to be translated for each language combination was as follows:
+For instance, the approximate number of places of interest (PoI) and road-names for each language combination was as follows:

 - English-to-Thai: 150,000 PoI